We Serve Clients Nationwide

 The Fee-Based Advisor: Don't get caught in this very expensive trap!

-Many financial advisors are "fee-based" advisors, dually registered with a registered investment adviser (RIA) firm and a broker-dealer.
-This means they are able to collect a 1% AUM advisory fee as an RIA and accept sales commissions and hidden fees embedded in the investment products they may sell to you through their broker-dealer.
+Many financial advisors are "fee-based" advisors, dually registered with a registered investment adviser firm and a broker-dealer.
+This means they are able to collect a 1% AUM advisory fee as a registered investment adviser and accept sales commissions and hidden fees embedded in the investment products they may sell to you through their broker-dealer.
 Look for hidden sales commissions and fees in some annuities, mutual funds, and non-publicly traded real estate investment trusts.
 Fee-based advisors have an incentive to sell these products to you as sales commissions can easily add an additional 2 - 8% to the advisor's compensation, in addition to ongoing revenue from advisory fees.
 To avoid this conflict of interest, work with a "fee-only" fiduciary advisor.
 Fee-only, fiduciary advisors do not recommend investments with sales commissions or hidden fees.
 Their only form of compensation is the advisory fee they collect from their clients for their asset management and financial planning services.
-Clarity Capital Advisors is a fee-only, fiduciary registered investment adviser (RIA) firm.
+Clarity Capital Advisors is a fee-only, fiduciary registered investment adviser firm.

 LEARN ABOUT OUR CUSTOMIZED, DIVERSIFIED INVESTMENT PORTFOLIOS